gianlumong/FeniCSx-exercises/README.md

 # FEniCSx Exercises

-This repository contains a collection of Python notebooks and scripts for practicing with [FEniCSx](https://fenicsproject.org/), a powerful open-source computing platform for solving partial differential equations (PDEs) using the finite element method (FEM).
+This repository contains a collection of Python notebooks and scripts for practicing with [FEniCSx](https://fenicsproject.org/), a powerful open-source python meta-package for solving partial differential equations (PDEs) using the finite element method (FEM).

 ## Contents